cktakata/quake-log/README.md

 ## Installation

-Since no packages are being used (except the 'fs' and 'readLine' package built-in in nodejs), any version is doable to run the code.
+Since no packages are being used (except the 'fs', 'path' and 'readLine' package built-in in nodejs), any version is doable to run the code.

 Install the dependencies.